 Of course, the budget needs to be a consideration.

 I think if you're thinking about a budget to start trialing digital signage, you're looking at about the $5,000 budget range to start.

 Again, the budget depends on your goals and how much you have put aside to spend on digital signage.
 Some brands spend millions on digital signage, while boutique retailers spend a few thousand.

 Bringing digital signage into your store opens up a world of new possibilities for promoting products, serving customers, and enhancing the store experience.
-You can launch signage by playing your best product ad, or take it up a notch by setting up interactive screens and self-serve checkouts.
-Either way, make sure you find the right solution that fits your business.
+You can launch signage by playing your best product ad or printing interactive screens and self-serve checkouts.
+Either way, find the right solution that fits your business.